StevenIGuess/cppgui/README.md

 # C++ GUI

+# ATTENTION THIS CODE IS PROBABLY NOT SAFE
+13 year old me might have been an idiot im not sure.
+Run this code under your own responsability.

 Fist C++ GUI.

 I don't know what I did here, I coded this thing when I was like 13 years old lol.